MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 2. Select **Leads** from the site navigation menu.

 3. **Open** the Lead you created earlier in the course.
-It should start with [your prefix].
 If you have more than one, select one randomly.

 4. Select **Connect sequence** from the command bar.

-   The list of available sequences includes sequences created by you and other users for the **Lead** table.
+   The list of available sequences includes sequences created by you for the **Lead** table.

-5. Select the Sequence you created (it should start with your prefix) and select **Connect**.
+5. Select the Sequence you created and select **Connect**.

 6. A confirmation message appears at the bottom of the page, and the sequence is connected to the selected lead record.
 Now, sellers who have access to the lead record can see the activities connected with it.